The Moto G Power is a phone battery behemoth that costs only $250

 And that's where Motorola stands out from the growing crowd of budget phones by offering both an affordable price and premium features.
 That's not to say that the Moto G Power isn't without compromises.
 It doesn't have an IP rating for dust and water resistance and it lacks wireless charging and NFC.
 But Motorola sensibly traded away such features to keep the price low.

-Apple followed a similar formula with its new iPhone SE ($160 at Amazon), announced Wednesday, which omits features found in its higher-end phones such as the iPhone 11 ($699 at Apple) and 11 Pro in order to hit a $399 price.
-That's affordable for an iPhone but it's still $149 more than the Moto G Power.
+Apple followed a similar formula with its new iPhone SE, announced Wednesday, which omits features found in its higher-end phones such as the iPhone 11 ($699 at Apple) and 11 Pro in order to hit a $399 price.
+That's affordable for an iPhone, but it's still $149 more than the Moto G Power.

 And that brings me to timing.
 Unless you need a new phone just this second, I'd wait a week or two to buy one.
 The new iPhone SE goes on presale Friday.
 There are a handful of new Samsung Galaxy budget phones on the way and there are rumors of a follow-up to last year's Google Pixel 3A ($300 at Walmart).